psoloway/puppetlabs-tomcat/README.md

 #####`$host_ensure`

-Specifies whether to add or remove the virtual host, or [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Introduction) element.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove the virtual host, or [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Introduction) element.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$host_name`

-Specifies the the network name of the virtual host, as registered in your DNS server.
+*Optional.* Specifies the network name of the virtual host, as registered in your DNS server.
 Maps to the [name](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes) XML attribute for the Host.
-Defaults to '[name]' passed in the define.
+Default: the '[name]' passed in your define.

 #####`$parent_service`

 Specifies the Service element the Host should be nested beneath.
-Defaults to 'Catalina'.
+Default: 'Catalina'.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Host.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional
+*Optional.* Specifies any additional attributes to add to the Host.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies any attributes to remove from the Host.
-Should be an array of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Host.
+Valid options: an array of 'attribute' => 'value' pairs.

 ####tomcat::config::server::listener